Track 3: Creating Web Reports

 - In the Open Catalog File dialog box, browse to select the JinfonetGourmetJava.cat catalog file in

 Designer displays the Catalog Manager.
-Close it since we will not use it in the lesson.
+Close it because we do not use it in this lesson.

-- Select File > New> Web Report.
-A blank web report with a one-cell tabular is created.
+- Navigate to File > New > Web Report.
+Designer creates a blank web report with a one-cell tabular.

 - Right-click the report body, select Split from the shortcut menu.